Kava-Labs/kava-bridge/x/bridge/spec/01_concepts.md

    event.
 3. Bridge module mints `sdk.Coin` with the corresponding amount.
 The denom is defined in the `ConversionPair`.
-4. Minted coins are sent to the provided `toKavaBech32Addr`.
+4. Minted coins are sent to the provided `toKavaAddr`.

 ### Kava Cosmos Coin to Kava ERC20